-One of the most common of these methods is the weekly export, which allows users to generate backup .CSV files of their data on a weekly basis (once every 6 days) or on-demand via user-generated reports.
+One of the most common of these methods is the weekly export, which allows users to generate backup CSV files of their data on a weekly basis (once every six days) or on-demand via user-generated reports.
 The export can be scheduled and then manually downloaded when ready.
-In the event of a user-inflicted data loss, users must manually restore by uploading their .CSV files in the correct order.
+In the event of a user-inflicted data loss, users must manually restore by uploading their CSV files in the correct order.

 Data Loader is another tool that can be used to back up your data.
-It can be used through the user interface to bulk import or export Salesforce records through .CSV files, as well as Insert, Update, Upsert, Delete, or Export Salesforce records as .CSV files.
+It can be used through the user interface to bulk import or export Salesforce records through CSV files, as well as Insert, Update, Upsert, Delete or Export Salesforce records as CSV files.
 Similar to the Weekly Export, restoration of lost or corrupted data using Data Loader would be manual.

 But the real challenge is the ability to restore the data back into Salesforce exactly how and when you need to.
 In order to do this, you must test your strategy so you’ll be aware of what will actually happen if you were to experience a data loss or corruption.
-When testing, check:

-Are you able to recover specific versions of document or data or metadata?
+- Are you able to recover specific versions of document or data or metadata?

-Are you able to minimize data transformation during the restoration process?
+- Are you able to minimize data transformation during the restoration process?

-How does your strategy handle different types of restore processes?
+- How does your strategy handle different types of restore processes?

 There’s clearly a lot to consider here.
-But shifting your focus from the ‘backup’ portion to the much more difficult and important topic of ‘recovery’ will lead you to more modern, forward-thinking approaches to recovering from data loss.
+But shifting your focus from the "backup" portion to the much more difficult and important topic of "recovery" will lead you to more modern, forward-thinking approaches to recovering from data loss.